A Hamilton Experience, A New Discovery Center, Audio Tours and More in Museum’s Second Year

 Free with regular Museum admission

-This fall, journey through Hamilton’s Philadelphia as the Museum of the American Revolution presents Hamilton Was Here: Building a Nation in Revolutionary Philadelphia from Oct.
+This fall, journey through Hamilton’s Philadelphia as the Museum of the American Revolution presents Hamilton Was Here: Rising Up in Revolutionary Philadelphia from Oct.
 27, 2018 – March 17, 2019.
 The interactive playscape reveals connections between our own city and Alexander Hamilton’s extraordinary contributions to the nation’s founding.
 Through playful interactives, scenic environments, and facilitated games, visitors will actively engage in the challenges of founding and maintaining a country and will be inspired to carry these lessons forward as they face the challenges of citizenship today.
 The experience also will serve school groups with a facilitated program.
+Sponsored by Bank of America.

 Beginning Memorial Day